QMSTR/web/content/blog/qmstr-milestone-2-report.md

 functionality to the modules executed in the context of the master.
 All modules are now pre-configured with a cache and an output directory.
-The master instances are ephemeral, there is no long-running services as part of a Quartermaster setup.
+The master instances are ephemeral, there is no long-running service as part of a Quartermaster setup.
 The cache location allows modules to persist information that may then be accessed in subsequent builds.
 This way modules can, for example, trigger alerts or notifications if metrics change, or compare analysis results to a baseline.
 The cached information is not directly useful to the user, however it may greatly improve the value of the generated reports.
 The module output directory bridges the master context and the build directory.
 All data generated in the output directories of the reporters will be made available in the build directory when the master quits or when executing a special copy operation.
-This feature provides an easy way, for example, to add generated reports to packages during a following installation step.
+This feature provides an easy way, for example, to add generated reports to packages during a following packaging or installation step.

 Trust levels and confidence levels are concepts that have been added to analysis modules.
 The philosophy of Quartermaster is to provide the